You can't climb without skins! Essential backcountry skiing gear | Tips for choosing the right equipment

 3) Hybrid

 With hybrids, even if the adhesive surfaces stick together, it's not difficult to peel them off.
 However, they stick firmly to the surface, making them easy to handle.
-However, there are some conditions where they don't stick well, and they don't stick well when the surface is wet.
-In that case, just dry them thoroughly with a towel.
-When there's a snowstorm on the mountain and small snowflakes are blowing in, they inevitably become less adhesive.
+However, there are some conditions in which they don't stick well, and they don't stick well when the surface is wet.
+In that case, make sure to dry them thoroughly with a towel.
+When there's a snowstorm on the mountain and fine snowflakes are blowing in, they inevitably become less adhesive.
 The advantage of hybrids is the ease of managing the adhesive surface

 -For BC beginners

-If you join a guide club's BC tour, they often also offer skin rentals, so you can try them out.
-If you're hesitant to buy right away, it's a good idea to join a tour first and get advice from the guide.
+Many guide clubs offer ski skin rentals on their backcountry tours, so you can try them out.
+If you're hesitant to buy them right away, it's a good idea to join a tour first and get advice from a guide.

-choosing skins can be a bit overwhelming, it's a good idea to consult a ski pro shop.
+Choosing skins can be confusing, so it's a good idea to consult with a ski pro shop.

 -For those with BC experience

-For experienced backcountry skiers, the key points to consider when choosing skins are not only the characteristics of the skins, but also the mountain you're heading to, what equipment you'll be taking, and your climbing technique.
+For experienced backcountry skiers, the key factors in choosing skins are not only the skin's characteristics, but also which mountain they will be going to, what equipment they will be using, and their level of climbing skill.

-If you'll be walking mostly on flat snow, mohair, which has excellent glide, is easier to walk in.
-If you want to keep your load light and walk faster, a lightweight skin is best.
-If the total weight of your load, including your equipment, will be heavy, a skin with long, dense hair is best.
+If you will mostly be walking on flat snow surfaces, mohair skins with superior glide will be easier to walk in.
+If you want to keep your load light and walk fast, lightweight skins are best.
+If the total weight of your load, including equipment, will be heavy, skins with long, dense fibers are more suitable.

 If you frequently go to backcountry skiing, it may be a good idea to choose a second pair of skins taking into account the snow conditions and the season of your hike.
 Nylon is suitable for hard-packed slopes and spring granular snow, as it is resistant to frictional heat and does not absorb water easily.
 For powder, mohair is the best choice.
 Mohair's soft pile penetrates deep into the snow surface, providing excellent grip on fresh snow